ColstonBod-oy/weird-java-kotlin-notes/README.md

 ### 10a-J Description

-In the above example, we're trying to sort a 2D ```List``` of tickets that contains the abbreviations of states for the source location and destination pairs.
+&emsp;&emsp;In the above example, we're trying to sort a 2D ```List``` of tickets that contains the abbreviations of states for the source location and destination pairs.
 We'll sort the tickets in lexicographical order based on their source location, and if they're exactly the same, their destination will be used instead.
 We used the ```Collections.sort()``` method to sort the ```List``` of tickets and provided it with a ```Comparator``` in the form of a lambda expression that has the logic that allows us to compare the second elements of the ticket lists if their first elements are the same.

 <p align="right">(<a href="#top">back to top ⤴️</a>)</p>